daneng1/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

-insertAfter - insert a new node after a specified value toString - create a string from all the node values kthFromEnd - returns the value at node k from end
+insertAfter - insert a new node after a specified value toString - create a string from all the node values kthFromEnd - returns the value at node k from end zipList - takes two Linked Lists and zips them together into one new Linked List

 ## Tests